jbluemink/Sitecore-Admin-Scripts-for-Development-and-Deploying/README.md

 ## ResetAdminPassword.aspx
 For Sitecore 6, 7, 8.
 9 and 10.
-Script for programmatically unlock and reset the Sitecore admin password, place this script in the webroot instead of the admin folder. and run /ResetAdminPassword.aspx the user with the name admin will reste to password b or whatever password you entered in the file.
-Useful if you forgot admin password after installation. (remove this file form webroot after use)
+Script for programmatically unlock and reset the Sitecore admin password, place this script in the webroot instead of the admin folder. and run /ResetAdminPassword.aspx the user with the name admin will reset to password b or whatever password you entered in the file.
+Useful if you forgot admin password after installation. (remove this file from the webroot after use!)

 ## FillDbWithExtranetUser.aspx
 Script for programmatically adding users to Sitecore, extranet users in bulk.
 See  [Bulk create Sitecore users](http://www.stockpick.nl/english/bulk-create-sitecore-users/)